opendocsg/slw-judgments-backfill/2006_SGHC_242/report.md

  (c) that the goods will be free from any defect, making their quality unsatisfactory, which would not be apparent on reasonable examination of the sample.

 91     Mr Por submitted that the contract of sale for the Original Paint was a sale by sample because the defendant had supplied a colour sample to the architect who had approved it.
-He relied upon another decision of GP Selvam J, in _Ceramic Brickworks (S) Pte Ltd v Asia-Tech Construction & Engineering Pte Ltd_ [1996] 1 SLR 200 (“Ceramic Brickworks”) in support of the proposition that a sale based on a sample submitted for the architect’s approval could constitute a sale by sample.
+He relied upon another decision of GP Selvam J, in _Ceramic Brickworks (S) Pte Ltd v Asia-Tech Construction & Engineering Pte Ltd_ <span class="citation">[1996] 1 SLR 200</span> (“Ceramic Brickworks”) in support of the proposition that a sale based on a sample submitted for the architect’s approval could constitute a sale by sample.

 92     In my judgment, _Ceramic Brickwords_ is distinguishable from the present case on three bases.
 First, Selvam J’s primary holding in that case was that the contract there was expressly provided to be a contract for sale by sample.
 The contract in question included the words “as per sample” which had been inserted by hand.
 Selvam J noted as follows at 204: